feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 If you are using Kafka, [HTTP Sink](https://docs.confluent.io/kafka-connect-http/current/overview.html) could be utilized as a middleware.
 In this case, the "push service" can be deployed on Kubernetes or as a Serverless function.

-## 6. Monitoring

-Feast services can report their metrics to a StatsD-compatible collector.
-To activate this function, you'll need to provide a StatsD IP address and a port when deploying the helm chart (in future, this will be added to `feature_store.yaml`).

-We use an [InfluxDB-style extension](https://github.com/prometheus/statsd\_exporter#tagging-extensions) for StatsD format to be able to send tags along with metrics.
-Keep that in mind while selecting the collector ([telegraph](https://www.influxdata.com/blog/getting-started-with-sending-statsd-metrics-to-telegraf-influxdb/#introducing-influx-statsd) will work for sure).

-We chose StatsD since it's a de-facto standard with various implementations (eg, [1](https://github.com/prometheus/statsd\_exporter), [2](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/statsd/README.md)) and metrics can be easily exported to Prometheus, InfluxDB, AWS CloudWatch, etc.

-## 7. Using environment variables in your yaml configuration
+## 6. Using environment variables in your yaml configuration

 You might want to dynamically set parts of your configuration from your environment.
 For instance to deploy Feast to production and development with the same configuration, but a different server.
 Or to inject secrets without exposing them in your git repo.
 To do this, it is possible to use the `${ENV_VAR}` syntax in your `feature_store.yaml` file.
 For instance: